vlazed/rink/README.md

 ## Gotchas

-Some of these gotchas reflect the expected behavior as documented in [Writing With Ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).
+Some of these gotchas reflects the expected behavior as documented in [Writing With Ink](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

 - Ink files are `StringValues` in Roblox; they must have the `.txt` extension.
 - `story.continue()` returns all lines before selecting an option.